cds-snc/security-goals-demo/README.md

 ### Running on GKE

-TO run this demo on GKE you will need to complete a couple or preperatory steps.
+To run this demo on GKE you will need to complete a couple or preperatory steps.

 1. Ensure your Google Account user has access to the cluster.
 Add your username in this [file](https://github.com/cds-snc/security-goals-demo/blob/master/manifests/overlays/gke/gke-cluster-admin.yaml#L12) and run `kubectl apply -f manifests/overlays/gke/gke-cluster-admin.yaml`).